QR logo bottom banner

 Centre for Environmental Policy

-The Centre for Environmental Policy (CEP) is using QR funding to develop a project to help Imperial reach its 2050 Net Zero target.
-Together with colleagues, Professor Jem Woods is updating his Carbon Calculator to apply it to Imperial’s various divisions to ensure we drastically reduce our Carbon footprint.
+The Centre for Environmental Policy (CEP) is using QR funding to develop a project to help Imperial reach its 2050 Net Zero target by developing an open access Transition Pathways Explorer.
+Together with colleagues, Professor Jem Woods is updating the Carbon Calculator to apply it to Imperial’s various divisions and strategic planning to ensure we drastically reduce our Carbon footprint.
+The work is being applied in support of an emerging higher education sector wide standard and toolkit to guide the sector’s sustainability transition.

 Equipment